Sophie-Williams/Blameatron/README.md

 There's even an irssi bot so you can !blame one another until your eyeballs bleed !!!!!

+You can host it anywhere you have a PHP host and the ability to write to a counter file !!!!!

 One of this script's possible outputs is actually legitimately the name of a real hentai game !!!!!

 Run it over and over and over and over again until you find out which !!!!!